wp-plugins/readable-names/readme.txt

 = 0.7 =
 * Add Hebrew translation (by Yaron Shahrabani)
 * Add Icelandic translation (by Hans Rúnar Snorrason)
-* Delete russian letters 'Ь' and 'Ъ' from the default settings
+* Delete russian letters “Ь” and “Ъ” from the default settings

 = 0.6.1 =
 * Fix a bug: not recognise the first letter of the alphabet

 = 0.6 =
 * Better error style
-* Added section 'Affected users' with options 'User' and 'Visitor'
+* Added section “Affected users” with options “User” and “Visitor”
 * Added the link to support forum
-* Removed option 'required_letters'
+* Removed option “required_letters”

 = 0.5.1 =
 * Change default multibyte encoding to UTF-8